NovaTayler/NovaOpsRemote/README.md

 ## Docker Compose

-You can start both the backend and the NovaDash UI using docker-compose:
+You can start the full OmniMesh backend (which also serves the NovaDash UI) using docker-compose:

 ```bash
 docker-compose up --build
 ```

+The API will be available at `http://localhost:8080/` and the NovaDash UI under `http://localhost:8080/dash`.

 Or simply run the helper script: